Majeed-ch/Project-Programming-Language-Research/README.md

 # CST8333-S23-Projects
-This repo includes all the projects and assignemnt for the course Programming Language Research CST8333.
+This repo includes all the practical projects for the course Programming Language Research CST8333.

 ## practical project part 1
 *due date May 21st 2023.*